WAN Design Requirements

 Internet Locator

 The Internet is often represented as a cloud.
 However, this needs to be clarified as there are few direct connections over the Internet.
 The Internet is also a partially distributed network.
-The Internet is decentralized, with many centers or nodes and direct or indirect links.
-There are also different types of networks out there on the Internet.
+It is decentralized, with many centers or nodes and direct or indirect links.
+There are also different types of networks on the Internet.
 For example, we have a centralized, decentralized, and distributed network.

 The Internet is a conglomeration of independent systems representing organizations’ administrative authority and routing policies.
 Autonomous systems are made up of Layer 3 routers that run Interior Gateway Protocols (IGPs) such as Open Shortest Path First (OSPF) and Intermediate System-to-Intermediate System (IS-IS) within their borders and interconnect via an Exterior Gateway Protocol (EGP).
 The current Internet de facto standard EGP is the Border Gateway Protocol Version 4 (BGP-4), defined in RFC 1771.